Deciding to Participate in a Clinical Research Study

 - Contributing to research that may help others in the future.
 Many treatments we have today are available because large numbers of people opted to participate in clinical research studies to test them.

 - The feeling that you're taking an active role in your care.
 Deciding to participate in a clinical research study can make some people feel as if they have more control over their situation, which can lead to a more positive outlook and better quality of life.

 - Not being able to choose which treatment you get.
 In randomized studies, you are randomly assigned to get a specific treatment.
 In some studies, you may be assigned to get a placebo (sugar pill).
 In a randomized, double-blinded study, neither you nor your doctors know which treatment you're getting (but if the information is needed, it's available).

 - The new treatment may not work for you, even if it benefits other people in the trial.
-It also may turn out that the new treatment isn't as effective as what's currently available.
+The new treatment could also be less effective than what is currently available.

 - More severe side effects than current treatments.
 This is more likely to happen with Phase I or Phase II studies.

-- Your insurance company may not cover all the costs.
-Be sure to talk to both your insurance company and one of the clinical research coordinators so you know exactly what you'll have to pay for BEFORE you agree to be part of a clinical research study.
+- Your health plan may not cover all the costs.
+Be sure to talk to both your health plan and one of the clinical research coordinators so you know exactly what you'll have to pay for BEFORE you agree to be part of a clinical research study.

 - More frequent testing and doctor visits.
 Because you'll be closely monitored, you may have to undergo testing more often than you would if you weren't in the study.
 This could mean more travel and time in the doctor's office or hospital for you.